iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 ## Basic workflow

-`dvc exp` commands let you automatically track a variation to a committed project version (baseline).
+`dvc exp` commands let you automatically track a variation of a project version (the baseline).
 You can create independent groups of experiments this way, as well as review, compare, and restore them later.
-The basic workflow goes like this:
+The basic workflow goes like
+this:

 - Modify hyperparameters or other dependencies (input data, source code, commands to execute, etc.).
 Leave these changes un-committed in Git.